 We all know someone that suffers from migraines

 12% of the population suffers from migraines or roughly 1 in 4 US Households according to the Migraine Research Foundation.
-With this frequent occurrence of migraines around the world, it is quite likely you know someone that suffers from migraines.
+Because migraines are so common (3rd among all illnesses worldwide) it is likely you know someone in your life who suffers from migraines.

-Information from the American Migraine Foundation suggests that migraines are something you can acquire from your parents as well.
+Information from the American Migraine Foundation suggests that migraines are something that can be hereditary.
 Children with one parent who has migraines have a 50% chance of experiencing them as well.
 With both parents suffering from migraines the odds increase to 75% for the child.

 Impacting all aspects of life

-Of those that suffer from migraines, 90% of them are unable to continue working as usual during the migraine.
+Migraines can also have a serious impact on our workforce.
+A staggering 90% of individuals that experience migraines face difficulties working while a migraine is going on.
 This is often due to the common symptoms that come along with migraines including “visual disturbances, nausea, vomiting, dizziness, extreme sensitivity to sound, light, touch/smell, and tingling or numbness in the extremities or face” (according to the Migraine Research Foundation).
 As those that suffer from migraines know, these incidents do not come and go quickly – they often last 4 to 72 hours.

 Migraine Trust reported that in the United Kingdom an estimated 25 million work or school days are lost each year because of migraines.

 28 million women in the United States experience migraines and suffer from chronic migraines at a far more frequent rate than men – accounting for 85% of all chronic migraines.
 A chronic migraine patient is often defined as someone who suffers from 15 or more migraine incidents a month.

 This is further shown by the fact that 1 in 4 women will have at least 1 migraine in their lifetime.
 Boys are more commonly impacted by migraines as children, on the other hand, in adulthood women are 3 times more likely to suffer from migraines than men.